cybex-gmbh/transmorpher/README.md

 #### Prerequisites for video functionality

-- File storage has to be accessible at `storage/app/videos`
+- File storage accessible at `storage/app/videos`
-- File storage needs to be able to be symlinked to `public/videos`
+- File storage able to be symlinked to `public/videos`

 #### File Storage